 Special considerations for move-in with regard to exceptionally long distance travel can be coordinated through each head coach.

 All incoming international students (Non U.S citizens who are on U.S Non-immigrant visa) are required to attend the International Students Orientation (ISO).
-The ISO program is designed to give students an overview on United States immigration regulations; give students some time to recover from jet lag, meet and socialize with other international students, to become familiar with the local community and to give the students insight into adjusting to life in the United States.
-ISO activities continue through the week and engage the student through the day and evening.
-Many preparations for life at Bryn Mawr specific to international students, for example, those pertaining to the student visa, are included in ISO.
+The ISO program is designed to provide students an overview on United States immigration regulations; time to recover from jet lag,to meet and socialize with other international students, to become familiar with the local community and to give the students insight into adjusting to life in the United States.
+ISO activities continue for several days and engage students through the day and evening.
+Many preparations for life at Bryn Mawr specific to international students, such as, information pertaining to the student visa, are included in ISO.

-Participants arrive, are welcomed and start to move-in on Monday, August 26.
-New students sleep in their new rooms on campus.
-Upperclasswomen live with the students in the residence halls and join the profession staff and faculty in helping new students get started at the College.
+Participants arrive and move in on Monday, August 25.
+New students reside in their dorm rooms on campus.
+Upperclasswomen who are involved in pre-semester activities also live in the residence halls and join the professional staff in helping new students get started at the College.

-Parent programs are offered Monday, August 26.
-Complete daily schedules for ISO and Customs Week will be posted early in May.
+A parent program will be offered Monday, August 25.
+Preliminary schedules for ISO and Customs Week will be posted in June.

 Room assignments and roommates will be announced by the Office of Residential Life on or about August 1.
 We remind all students arriving early not to get too settled until conferring with their roommates about the shared use of the room, furniture rearrangement, etc.